Clochán: Locations

+There are others in ringforts (such as Leacanabuaile, County Kerry) that are commonly interpreted as secular dwellings.
+Elaborate dry walled stone churches like the Gallarus Oratory may derive from the clochán.
+The clochán has been described in the 7th to 8th-century law Críth Gablach.
+Beehive huts are also found in West Penwith, Cornwall.

 Popular culture

 Parts of the 2017 film Star Wars: The Last Jedi were filmed using the beehive huts on the island of Skellig Michael.
 Because of the restrictions regarding filming on the island, a set of replica beehive huts were also built in 2016 at Ceann Sibéal, near Ballyferriter, on the Dingle Peninsula.